Why friends become invisible while you’re in the process of divorcing.

-I’ve noticed most of my dear friends have been right there while I am going through the process of divorcing but not all !
+I noticed most of my dear friends were right there while I was going through the process of divorcing but not all !
 Someone who I have known since I was 15 hasn’t been in touch to see how I was doing – which surprised me but life is all about managing the hands you are dealt with grace, aplomb and positivity!

 I read with interest an article in Huffington Post Divorce section, which is always a hugely good read, that this is not an uncommon experience.

 While there isn’t much research on the topic of friendship after divorce, most studies report that after a breakup, friends often fall by the wayside.

 Here’s Terry Gaspard’s article:

 “As a young girl, I instinctively appreciated the importance of friendship.
 I gravitated to older girls who I could admire and look up to.
 Reflecting on my adult friendships, I’ve come to realize that true friends stick by you no matter what.
 They’re there for you when the chips are down, your boyfriend cheats on you, or you lose your job.
 Since I grew up with three sisters and have been lucky to have many wonderful friends, I was surprised by how my friendships changed after my divorce.

 After my divorce, which was over a decade ago, several friends seemed to vanish into thin air or became distant.
 To this day, I struggle with figuring out why my divorce cost me so many friends.
 I’ve spent plenty of hours analyzing this and only recently realized that I’m not alone.
 When I mentioned this to a colleague, she expressed curiosity and encouraged me to research the topic.